kepflap/skeet-loader-remake/README.md

 # skeet-loader-remake
-This was a project I started a year ago(01.08.2018), but I'm too lazy to continue
+This was a project I started a year ago(01.08.2018), but I'm too lazy to continue.

 This is a remake for gamesense.pub loader from 2017.